-Section 7.1 There are several ways you can pay your plan premium
+Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty

-There are 3 ways you can pay your plan premium.
-Please select your late enrollment penalty payment option when you complete your enrollment form.
+If you pay a Part D late enrollment penalty, there are three ways you can pay the penalty.
 You can also call Member Services to let us know which option you choose or if you want to make a change.

-If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
+If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.